Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/Concepts and Ideas/Lionsberg.md

 Lionsberg is a mythical name for the New World we are designing and building.

-The guiding philosophy of Lionsberg is expressed concretely through a community, system, platform and experience purpose-built to help humanity design and build a flourishing and abundant world that works for all its inhabitants.
+The guiding philosophy of Lionsberg is expressed concretely through a community, system, platform and gamified experience purpose-built to help humanity design and build a flourishing and abundant world that works for all its inhabitants without exception.

 The Spirit and [[Logos]] of Lionsberg is expressed through a [[Pattern Language]] that can be easily understood and adapted by individuals, organizations, tribes and nations around the world.